AddisonGoolsbee/gnome-torture/README.md

 ## Stopping the Script

 - If you can find and delete the `gnome.mp3` file, that will be enough to stop the sound
-- If the daemon file still exists, you can run `launchctl unload com.gnome.plist`
+- If the daemon file still exists, you can run `launchctl unload ~/Library/LaunchAgents/com.gnome.plist`

 ## Making it Harder to Stop the Script